<< Back to All Programs

 Co-Sponsorship of the Bird Blitz:

-The Bird Blitz is being supported and delivered by two non-profit organizations – BC Nature and Hope Mountain Centre for Outdoor Learning.
+The Bird Blitz is supported and delivered by two non-profit organizations – BC Nature and Hope Mountain Centre for Outdoor Learning.
 Both organizations are devoted to nature appreciation and stewardship, and together, they bring long-term stability and increased promotion to this great Manning Park tradition.

 John is an award-winning photographer and photo-journalist, and will be our special presenter on Saturday night.
 A professional photographer since 1984, John is a winner of many prestigious awards, including 2 Kodak Gallery Awards, a Fuji Masterpiece Award and a Nikon Digital Imaging trophy, as well as numerous community newspaper awards.
 He is a keen world traveller, a wildlife photographer, nature workshop leader, and a recognized author with his second book, The Langleys.